software-architects/time-cockpit-documentation/doc/data-model-customization/entity.md

 * **Boolean property:** Boolean properties are used to store true / false values.
 * **Calculated property:** Calculated properties are used to calculate values using [TCQL expressions](~/doc/tcql/expression-language.md).
 With calculated properties, non-concrete values are stored in the database, but only the formulas that lead to a value.
 For example, an example of a calculated property on the entity ```APP_Project``` is ```FullName```.
 The formula for determining the full name of a project is ```:Iif(Current.Customer = Null, '(n/a).', Current.Customer.Code + '.') + Current.Code```.
 As can be seen from the formula, the calculated property accesses other properties of the project entity and determines a project name for a project.

+ ## Relations

+Entities can have relationships to other entities.
+These relationships correspond to so-called n:1 relationships.
+An example of a relationship would be the relationship between a project and its customer.
+This relationship assigns a customer to a project.
+Relationships are displayed in forms as combo boxes and in lists as [Hyperlinks](~/doc/scripting/customizing-lists.md).
+Just as one can access properties of an entity in TCQL, one can also access relationships (e.g., ```Current.Customer``` outgoing from the project entity).